CSC207-UofT/course-project-dragon-squirrel/phase1/design_document.md

 ## Adherence to SOLID Design Principles
-**S**: Class GameRule.GameRule's sole responsibility is to check whether move is valid according to game rules.
+**S**: Class (Super)GameRule's sole responsibility is to check whether move is valid according to its game rules.
+Controller classes are separated into BoardUpdater and CommandSender classes because they have different responsibilities, thus avoiding low cohesion.
+Coordinates of the pieces are not stored in both the pieces themselves and the Board class.
+Rather, it is stored only in a private String[][] board attribute in class Board.
+This way, code is not shared between actors.

-**O**: Both abstract classes Piece and SuperPiece implement its corresponding Piece or SuperPiece interface which provides the necessary methods needed to be implemented.
-Since other classes interact with the methods outlined by the interface and concrete piece classes must extend their corresponding abstract class, methods of concrete piece classes are open for extension, but closed for modification.
+**O**: Both the abstract Piece class and PieceDecorator class implement PieceInterface.
+This interface sets a skeleton outline of the necessary methods required to be implemented.
+Because piece classes (Bishop, Knight, etc.) and the SuperPieceDecorator class extend classes that implement PieceInterface, they are thus closed for modification, but open for extension.
+In any case, the decorator design pattern used here is itself a design which requires that the base component remains unchanged and behaviours are only added on top.

-**L**: The methods and attributes in the abstract Piece and SuperPiece classes are all common functionalities that are required by all concrete pieces.
-For instance, attribute hasNotMovedDuringGame was not put in the abstract Piece/SuperPiece classes because not all concrete pieces require it; It is only used by the rook, king, and pawn, for castling and two-square moves.
+**L**: In all the classic chess classes (Board, BoardManager, and GameRule) that are with a corresponding super chess subclass, its methods and attributes are shared with the subclass.
+In other words, there does not exist a method in the superclass that is irrelevant to its subclass.
+For example, the super chess game rules are all extensions of the classic chess game rules; super chess pieces acquire the exact same behaviours as those in classic chess.
+Thus, for example, the overridden method isMoveValid() in SuperGameRule still calls the isMoveValid() in GameRule.

-**I**: Because Piece and SuperPiece are different in that one has attack levels and health points while the other does not, it is not ideal to have only one interface with those additional features when a set of subclasses (the standard chess pieces) will not even need to use them.
-Thus, two different interfaces are made: SuperPieceinterface and Pieceinterface.
+**I**: Because classic chess pieces and super chess pieces are different in that one has attacks and health points while the other does not, PieceInterface does not specify methods related to health points and attacks.
+Rather, it only outlines methods that are required by both classic and super chess pieces.

-**D**: High level classes such as GameRule.GameRule depend on the methods outlined by Piece/SuperPiece interfaces rather than the low level modules such as the concrete Piece class themselves.
+**D**: High level classes such as GameRule depend on the methods outlined by the PieceInterface rather than the low level modules such as the concrete piece classes themselves.
+However, it is worrisome that high level classes such as CommandSender depend on classes like GameRule and BoardManager which do not implement an interface.
+If these two classes were to change, it may involve high coupling and become quite chaotic.

 ## Packaging Strategies
+This is packaging by feature.
+At first, we put SuperChess and Chess classes into separate folders.
+However, this proved difficult since we realized that super chess classes required many of its corresponding classic chess class methods.
+To avoid duplicate code, the super chess classes extend its corresponding classic chess classes and thus putting super and classic classes into one folder proved easier.
+This is why SuperBoard and Board is in a Board package, GameRule and SuperGameRule is in a GameRule package, etc.

 ## Summary of present/future Design Patterns
 ###Command Pattern